whizey/HISAC/README.md

 The proposed method integrates a hybrid loss function (Dice + Focal + SSIM) that improves both overlap accuracy and boundary sharpness by reducing segmentation errors in overlapping nuclei.

 # Objectives
-* Develop a deep learning-based segmentation system for histopathological nuclei.
+* Developing a deep learning-based segmentation system for histopathological nuclei.

-* Address boundary blurring and class imbalance using hybrid loss optimization.
+* Addressing boundary blurring and class imbalance using hybrid loss optimization.

-* Compare U-Net and BASNet-based architectures quantitatively.
+* Comparing U-Net and BASNet-based architectures quantitatively.

 * Evaluate performance using Dice Score, IoU, Pixel Accuracy, and Boundary F1 Score.